Fasting

 First, a few reasons NOT to fast

-There are a few obvious reasons and seasons when it IS NOT REASONABLE to abstain from food.
-Therefore you may need to consider alternative ways to fast.
-Things to consider:
+There are certain times and situations where it’s NOT reasonable to abstain from food.
+In such cases, you may want to explore alternative ways to fast.
+Here are some things to consider:

-- There might be other practical reasons, why you might not be able to abstain from food.
+- There may be other practical reasons preventing you from abstaining from food.

 - If your only focus is on not eating: fasting that is not coupled with prayer is just self-inflicted pain and is good for nothing.
 Self-inflicted pain is portrayed as a pagan ritual in 1 Kings 18:24-29 and Leviticus 19:28.
 We don’t serve an angry God, who enjoys seeing his children suffering for no cause.
 Jesus was criticized, because his disciples weren’t fasting enough!
 So the natural default of Christian living was actually feasting, not fasting.
-Bottom line – if you fast, do so with the intent to pray.
-This is not christian olympics!
-There is no guilt involved, if you cannot do it, or even if you start and break your fast too early.
+Bottom line: Fast with the intent to pray.
+This is not a competition – there’s no guilt if you can’t fast or break it early.

 So again: Why would anyone fast?